Hyperbaric oxygen therapy of cerebral ischemia. | Canada Hyperbarics Skip to main content

 What They Found

 Animal studies suggested promise by reducing infarct size and improving neurologic outcomes, and early human reports also indicated benefit.
-However, recent randomized controlled human studies have not shown benefit, though these studies were limited by small sample sizes.
+However, recent randomised controlled human studies have not shown benefit, though these studies were limited by small sample sizes.

 Canadian Relevance